stoker88/td-php-test/README.md

 When writing your application, you should consider the following.

-1. Make sure you are following the SOLID princles.
+1. Make sure you are following the SOLID principles.
 2. Make sure your following styling standards like PSR-2.
 3. Write tests using ``PHPUnit``.
 4. Use TDD to help you write clean and testable code.